Sokadyn/yolo-edge-uncertainty/README_YOLO_Edge_Uncertainty.md

 ---

-**Note**: This framework is designed for research and production use.
+**Note**: This framework is designed for research.
 Always validate uncertainty estimates in your specific application domain.